Raone2728/TERRIBLY-TINY-TALES-Assignment/README.md

 ## Libraries

-The project utilizes the following libraries and plugins:
+The project utilizes the following libraries:

 - **recharts**: This library provides charting components for React
 - **react**:A JavaScript library for building user interfaces